roblevay/Lexiconsql/Lab 06 Report Builder.md

    * Select any style you like (e.g. **Corporate**, **Generic**).
 4. Click **Finish**.

 Report Builder generates a table report design based on your choices.
+You may have to look for the report in the Task Bar.

 ---